selectel/terraform-provider-selectel/website/docs/r/cloudbackup_plan_v2.html.markdown

 # selectel\_cloudbackup\_plan\_v2

-Creates and manages a backup plan for Selectel Scheduled Backup service.
-For more information about backup plans, see the [official Selectel documentation](https://docs.selectel.ru/en/api/scheduled-backups/).
+Creates and manages a backup plan for Selectel Backups in the Cloud.
+For more information about backup plans, see the [official Selectel documentation](https://docs.selectel.ru/en/cloud-servers/backups/about-backups/).

 ## Example Usage